Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 Quote Page:
 * In quote page, ensure the modifiers update the unit price
-   * If the quantity is adjusted so that the cost estimation exceeds the base price, ignore the base price.
-Basically creating a minimum order cost.
+* If the quantity is adjusted so that the cost estimation exceeds the base price, (ignore the base price.
+Basically creating a minimum order cost)
+* Save quote and share are missing fucntionality, will integrator save quote later.

 Cart Page:
 * Most Color's in cart is the hex code not the name.